xerexcoded/pplx-cli/README.md

-# Perplexity but in you terminal
+# Perplexity but in your terminal
 # ==============================

 ![usage](./image.png)